 During programming, there are a number of practices that can be used to integrate security by reducing the number of vulnerabilities introduced into the code:

-2. Use of secure IDEs (Integrated Development Environment)configure the development environment to detect problems in real time
+- Use of secure IDEs (Integrated Development Environments): configure the development environment to detect issues in real time.

-4. Secure management of secrets avoid including sensitive information in the source code
+- Secure secrets management: avoid embedding sensitive information in the source code.

-5. Security-oriented code reviews : pay particular attention to safety aspects during reviews
+- Security‑oriented code reviews: pay special attention to security aspects during reviews.

 Build and continuous integration phase